1. Skip to content

 3. Skip to more DW sites

-The US president is not directly elected by a majority vote, but through an institution called the Electoral College.
-So, how does it work?
+The US president is not directly elected by a majority in the popular vote, but through an institution called the Electoral College.
+So how does it work?

-Upon first (and maybe second) glance, the US Electoral College the proportional system that ultimately determines the winner of the US presidential election — may seem impossible to make heads or tails of.
+Upon first (and maybe second) glance, it may seem impossible to make heads or tails of the Electoral College, the proportional system that ultimately determines the winner of the US presidential election.
 Let us break it down for you.

 Why did the US decide on this system?

 The Electoral College was established by the framers of the US Constitution in 1787.
-At the time, the US was a brand-new country and fully independent from Britain after the Revolutionary War.
+At the time, the United States was a brand-new country and fully independent from Britain after the Revolutionary War.

-The men, referred to in the United States as the Founding Fathers, wanted to establish an electoral system that would not centralize power, which they worried could create a monarchy-like structure similar to the one they had just freed themselves from.
+The men who drew up the Constitution, referred to in the United States as the Founding Fathers, wanted to establish an electoral system that would not centralize power, which they worried could create a monarchy-like structure similar to the one they had just freed themselves from.

 But the idea of elections entirely by the people posed its own challenges.
 Some of the framers were concerned the electorate was not educated enough to make responsible and informed voting decisions.
 National literacy rates were low, and, at the time, no other country chose its leaders through a popular vote.